addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 ```

 The behaviour and usage of the new workflow will be explained, grouped by its functionalities:

 <b>Routing to a concrete View-page</b>, <b>Management of mobile page templates</b> and <b>DOM management and $.mobile.changePage</b>.

 For an overview and understanding the chronological order, have a look on the diagram below.
-In the following, the steps 1-11 are attached to the text and refer to the new workflow diagram of the mobile application.
+In the following, the <b>steps 1-11</b> are attached to the text and refer to the new workflow diagram of the mobile application.

 ![](../img/chapter10-2-1.png)